porres/pd-else/README.md

 For technical reasons these objects reside in their own subdirectories of the ELSE source directory, so a normal build as described above will skip them.
 You cam install these separately and you can also check their subfolders for their own READMEs and instructions.

-To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' and 'plaits' targets:
+To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' and 'plaits' targets, such as:

-<pre>make sfont sfz plaits pdincludepath=~/pd-0.54-0/src/</pre>
+<pre>make sfz plaits pdincludepath=~/pd-0.54-0/src/</pre>
-<pre>make sfont-install sfz-install plaits-install objectsdir=~/else-build</pre>
+<pre>make sfz-install plaits-install objectsdir=~/else-build</pre>

-This also makes sure that [sfont~], [sfz~] and [plaits~] get added to the chosen else library directory instead of their own subdirectories.
+For sfont you should do the same but you also must run a script in the sfont subfolder to copy the needed dependencies, check its readme for more details.

 --------------------------------------------------------------------------